Ctrlpanel-gg/docs/docs/Guides/backups.md

 ```

 This will create a backup at /var/www/controlpanel/backups-$(date +\%F).sql every day at midnight.
-Every file will have the date when it was made in the filename, so you can also resolve issues that happend a few days ago.
+Every file will have the date when it was made in the filename, so you can also resolve issues that happened a few days ago.